Today's Tuesday β’ 7 mins read

 Satisfaction With Life Scale (SWLS)

-7 = Strongly Agree
+- 7 = Strongly Agree

-6 = Agree
+- 6 = Agree

-5 = Slightly Agree
+- 5 = Slightly Agree

-4 = Neither Agree nor Disagree
+- 4 = Neither Agree nor Disagree

-3 = Slightly Disagree
+- 3 = Slightly Disagree

-2 = Disagree
+- 2 = Disagree

-1 = Strongly Disagree
+- 1 = Strongly Disagree

 Interpreting Your SWLS Score

 - 30 and Above: Highly satisfied with life.
 You love your life and feel things are going very well, even if not perfect.
 Counted for most people in this range, your life is enjoyable.
-And the major domains of your life are going well – work or school, family, friends, leisure, and personal development.
+And the major domains of your life are going well β work or school, family, friends, leisure, and personal development.

 - 14 and Below: Very low life satisfaction.
 Quite dissatisfied with life.
-Significant life changes may be needed, and seeking help from others is recommended.
+Significant life changes may be needed, and seeking help from a professional is recommended.
 If you have been feeling this sense of dissatisfaction with your life over a long period of time, this is a sign that significant life changes are needed.

 What To Do Next